lenahxo/IT202009/public_html/Project/Proposal.md

 - Milestone 4
-- [ ] \(mm/dd/yyyy of completion) User can set their profile to be public or private
+- [X] \(23 Dec 2021) User can set their profile to be public or private
   -  List of Evidence of Feature Completion
-    - Status: Pending (Completed, Partially working, Incomplete, Pending)
+    - Status: Completed
     - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
     - Pull Requests
       - PR link #1 (repeat as necessary)